 It is critical that we set realistic goals to hold schools accountable for providing the education students deserve while taking into consideration the unique challenges that must be overcome in the classroom.
 Our education system must support and revitalize our public schools instead of labeling them as failing when they are not.

 Reauthorizing the Elementary and Secondary Education Act (ESEA) is the most important action Congress can take to update the current model of No Child Left Behind (NCLB).
-We are nearly four years late in this reauthorization and addressing the devastating impact of NCLB on our schools’ ability to succeed.
+The law technically expired on September 30th of 2007, yet Congress has failed to pass a new reauthorization and we remain under its devastating impact on our schools’ ability to succeed.
 Over the past 10 years, No Child Left Behind made significant changes to ESEA, and while I strongly support its overall goals, it is deeply flawed in its current form and must be substantially changed if it is to succeed.

 NCLB established the idea that we must measure academic progress and ensure that students are achieving at appropriate levels as they progress through K-12 education.
 It also guards against schools failing to properly serve minority groups by separately measuring how each group is doing instead of measuring all students together.
 I strongly support these provisions of the law.
 When schools are truly failing, NCLB offers parents and communities various options to fix the problem.
 But as it is currently structured, NCLB makes it virtually impossible for any school to succeed.